What’s the deal with healthy friendships?

 Remember these situations are temporary and not forever.
 But if things cannot be resolved then put you own mental health and well-being first.
 Do what makes you happy, spend time with people who make you feel good, take time for yourself and find someone that you can talk to when needed.

-If you need someone impartial to speak to then head over to www.studentminds.org.uk or drop us a line at enquiries@glsh.co.uk.
+If you need someone impartial to speak to then head over to www.studentminds.org.uk call us on 07586 702450 or drop a line to enquiries@glsh.co.uk.

 More helpful stuff